NVIDIA/spark-rapids/docs/benchmarks.md

 cores.
 This value can be set explicitly to better control the size of the output files.

 It should also be noted that no decimal types will be output.
-The conversion code uses explicit schemas to ensure that decimal types are converted to floating-point types instead.
+The conversion code uses explicit schemas to ensure that decimal types are converted to floating-point types instead because the plugin does not yet support decimal types but these will be supported in a future release.

-## Running Benchmarks
+## Running Benchmarks from a Spark shell

 The benchmarks can be executed in two modes currently:

 - Execute the query and collect the results to the driver
-- Execute the query and write the results to disk (in Parquet or CSV format)
+- Execute the query and write the results to disk (in Parquet, CSV, or ORC format)

 The following commands can be entered into spark-shell to register the data files that the benchmark will query.